lucidrains/DALLE2-pytorch/README.md

 - [ ] train on a toy task, offer in colab
 - [ ] extend diffusion head to use diffusion-gan (potentially using lightweight-gan) to speed up inference
 - [ ] bring in tools to train vqgan-vae
-- [ ] bring in vit-vqgan https://arxiv.org/abs/2110.04627 for the latent diffusion

 ## Citations